laboon/ebook/text/40_unit_testing.md

 ## Turning Our Example Into a Unit Test

 It would be entirely possible to unit test this in a "manual" fashion.
-Just generate a quick program which creates a linked list a, creates a linked list b, apply the equality operator,and finally add a conditional checking if the result of that value is true.
+Just generate a quick program which creates a linked list _a_, creates a linked list _b_, apply the equality operator,and finally add a conditional checking if the result of that value is true.
 If it is, print out "test passed!"; otherwise, print out "test failed!".
 However, usually we use a testing framework to automate much of the work and ensure that we are testing in a consistent and coherent manner.

 For this book, we will be using the JUnit unit testing framework.
-JUnit ( http://junit.org ) is an instance of the xUnit testing framework, which originally comes from SUnit, a testing framework for Smalltalk.
+JUnit (http://junit.org) is an instance of the xUnit testing framework, which originally comes from SUnit, a testing framework for Smalltalk.
 As a side note, Smalltalk is one of those languages that was years ahead of its time.
 If you want to see what the future of software engineering will be like, one of the best things to do is to go look at what cool features languages had twenty years ago that were considered too slow or too immature or too "academic".
 Usually, these cool features will come back into vogue years later, with the community of whatever language they've ended up in loudly trumpeting their novelty (see: garbage collection, macros, metaprogramming).

 Fuddy-duddy rants aside, the JUnit test framework allows us to create unit tests that have much of the "behind-the-scenes" work taken care of.
 The developer can then focus on generating the test logic and understanding what is being tested, and instead of wasting time writing out conditionals printing "yay, test passed!" or "boo, test failed" in the appropriate cases.